TonyMerlin/M2-ProductFinder/README.md

 Drill-down product finder for Magento 2.4.5+.
 Admin-driven sections, attribute mapping, price slider, and results page with optional layered navigation.

+#v1.6.4

+Fix: Mobile view on the results page was still cutting off the special price on certain devices.

 #v1.6.3